-Interesting and unusual property, on the Leicestershire border between Welford and Husbands Bosworth, covering 12 acres comprising working Victorian kitchen garden, orchard, and late C18 icehouse, plus species-rich nature reserve incl woodland, feeder stream to R Avon, a variety of ponds and established wild flower meadows.
+Interesting and unusual property, on the Leicestershire border between Welford and Husbands Bosworth, covering 12 acres comprising working Victorian kitchen garden, orchard, and late C18 icehouse, plus species-rich nature reserve incl woodland, feeder stream to River Avon, a variety of ponds and established wild flower meadows.

 Open Day features incl April: snakeshead fritillaries, cowslips, bluebells.
 June: wild flower meadows at their peak.
 Aug: butterflies, dragonflies, aquatic plants.
 Oct: Apple Day, labelled display of apples, new season's Sulby Gardens Apple Juice, and apple-themed cakes.
 Nov: autumn colour.
 Regular plant sales.